-Assisting Hands provides the following home health care services in Chicago and suburbs:
+Assisting Hands provides the following home health care services in Park Ridge and surrounding suburbs:

 - Personal Assistance: We can help seniors and people with disabilities with daily activities that include restroom use, bathing, dressing, incontinence, and other personal hygiene activities.